 Healthcare Provider Update: Healthcare Provider for Baker Hughes Baker Hughes partners with Cigna Healthcare to provide health insurance and related benefits to its employees.
 Healthcare Cost Increases in 2026 As we approach 2026, health insurance premiums for Affordable Care Act (ACA) marketplace plans are anticipated to rise sharply due to a combination of factors.
 Many states are projected to experience increases of over 60%, largely driven by the expiration of enhanced federal premium subsidies and escalating medical costs.
 Estimates suggest that over 22 million marketplace enrollees could face an average out-of-pocket premium increase exceeding 75%, significantly impacting their healthcare affordability.
 The combination of these elements creates a challenging landscape for consumers, as they will need to navigate higher expenses while seeking adequate coverage.
 Click here to learn more

-'For Baker Hughes employees, the rapid market rebound in 2025 reinforces the value of disciplined, research-driven decision-making—especially when considering sector trends like tech's recovery and the structural challenges in consumer staples.” – Michael Corgiat, a representative of The Retirement Group, a division of Wealth Enhancement.
+'For Baker Hughes employees, the rapid market rebound reinforces the value of disciplined, research-driven decision-making, especially when considering sector trends like tech's recovery and the structural challenges in consumer staples." - Michael Corgiat, a representative of The Retirement Group, a division of Wealth Enhancement.

-'The 2025 market turnaround highlights how Baker Hughes employees can benefit from focusing on long-term sector dynamics—such as technology’s renewed potential—rather than reacting to short-term volatility.” – Brent Wolf, a representative of The Retirement Group, a division of Wealth Enhancement.
+'The evolving market landscape heading into 2026 highlights how Baker Hughes employees can benefit from focusing on long-term sector dynamics, such as technology's renewed potential, rather than reacting to short-term volatility." - Brent Wolf, a representative of The Retirement Group, a division of Wealth Enhancement.

 In this article we will discuss:

-While trade-related uncertainty remains, a broader question has emerged: Has the rebound outpaced fundamental growth?
-Some analysts believe market valuations are stretched, while others—such as Fidelity’s Denise Chisholm—suggest that specific sectors, particularly technology, still present potential opportunities.
-Chisholm, Fidelity’s Director of Quantitative Market Strategy, points to three investing themes that could help Baker Hughes retirees and employees make more informed decisions as the year continues.
+While uncertainty around trade policy and geopolitics remains, a broader question continues to emerge: Have valuations kept pace with fundamental growth?
+Some analysts believe market valuations are stretched, while others, such as Fidelity's Denise Chisholm, suggest that specific sectors, particularly technology, still present potential opportunities.
+Chisholm, Fidelity's Director of Quantitative Market Strategy, points to three investing themes that could help Baker Hughes retirees and employees make more informed decisions in today's evolving market environment.
 3

 1. U.S. Stocks Could Keep Outperforming

-Following the April rally, many began scrutinizing market valuations.
-Despite concerns that stocks were overvalued before the downturn and may be even more so now, Chisholm’s historical analysis of 19%+ declines shows limited connection between elevated valuations during pullbacks and future performance.
+Scrutinizing market valuations is always tempting after a significant move higher.
+Chisholm's historical research across multiple market cycles shows limited connection between elevated valuations during pullbacks and subsequent forward performance.
 This insight may be particularly useful for Baker Hughes employees with retirement accounts invested in broad-market indexes.

 Another encouraging sign is the increase in real personal income earlier this year.
 For those at Baker Hughes planning their post-career financial strategies, rising consumer income tends to support stronger corporate earnings.
 In fact, when real personal income rises, corporate earnings growth over the following year is similarly positive 85% of the time.
 4